zulip/zulip/templates/zerver/help/import-data-from-slack.md

 - Zulip's "default streams" work slightly differently from Slack's "Default channels" -- new users are automatically subscribed, but users can still unsusbcribe from them.
+- As user phone number and skype username are not stored in Zulip, they are not preserved during the conversion.